kiking0501/MathDowsers-ARQMath/README.md

+### Demo ###

+A demo page to answer math questions using old MathStackExchange answers (from the year 2010 to 2018) is at https://kiking0501.github.io/MathDowsers-ARQMath/.
+It demonstrates the answer retrieval results of the MathDowsers' submissions in ARQMath Lab 2020 and 2021.
+To make a custom search, visit the interface of the <a href="http://mathbrush.cs.uwaterloo.ca/" target="_blank">math-aware search engine</a> in use (which supports a pen-based input).

 ### Create a document corpus for the Answer Retrieval task

 The template for the document corpus is `src_2021/template_minimal_v2.html`, which is an HTML page that stores an answer together with its parent math question (that is, a question-answer pair) and other meta information.